 New Age philosophies led many people to develop vision boards, meditation techniques, prosperity consciousness and other formats to recreate what and how we envision our life.
 We can choose to use imagery to be more positive, and even create transcendent and transforming experience.
 As destructive as Neptune may be at times, it also symbolises all the things we can do to create a more positive reality if we only have faith and give it a try.
 But some insist on only seeing the negative side to life and delay their spiritual growth and happiness, perhaps in a form of self-loathing and self-punishment or to punish others.

-Reality is what we perceive it to be, and at times it is in tandem with how others perceive it to be and we all accept the general consensus.
+Reality is what we perceive it to be, and at times it is in tandem with how others perceive reality and most will accept the general consensus.
 Sometimes, we perceive a reality different from others and different from how it is usually seen and understood.
 This is best represented by dreaming.
 When we dream all kinds of fantastical beings and events may occur and these may alter our feelings and experience in the dream but also once we awaken.
 Often, these images, symbols and archetypes are the language of the subconscious mind, trying to communicate with us to help us have better self-understanding.
 Interpreting our dreams and visions may reveal aspects of ourselves that may help us grow in understanding and achieve higher states of awareness and eventually a life that is more authentic and happier.

 We can thank planet Neptune for revealing that we can create our own reality just by thinking it.
 We all have the magical ability to transform and transcend the pains and losses of life deep inside ourselves, but just not always instantly as we so often prefer.
 Give yourself and Neptune some time to bring higher knowledge to your consciousness and don’t be surprised if you discover you can perform miracles whether with divine intervention or not.
-Neptune’s influence or symbology appears to give us all the ability of shapeshifting.
+Neptune’s influence or symbology appears to give us all the ability of shapeshifting our minds.
 Neptune is the planet of a thousand disguises and more.
 To change into another being, another self, and other aspects of ourselves hidden from view are very possible, but these may exist very deep within and require a shift in awareness or consciousness to achieve.
 Some prefer to live in delusions, a false sense of reality and may feel or cause others much pain leaving the rest of us to wonder why.
 When one dissolves the self and ego in the great ocean we call Spirit miracles can happen, and we may be taken to places we thought we would only experience in a dream.
 That is how magical Neptune’s influence in astrology can be.
 It can be a planet of tremendous growth or painful loss and often we have more choice in the matter than we are told or taught to believe.

 Neptune is the great shapeshifter of life and is a symbol for whatever is lurking deep inside you.
 With faith in yourself and your Higher Power you may just discover that you have angel wings and can fly high above the earthly plane or very deep into the waters of spirituality finding nirvana and a lasting spiritual union with God.